stasher-dev/stasher-cli/README.md

 ## Security

 - **Zero-knowledge**: The server never sees your plaintext secrets
-- **Client-side crypto**: All encryption/decryption happens on your device
+- **Client-side crypto**: All encryption/decryption happens on the client device
 - **Perfect forward secrecy**: Each secret uses a unique encryption key
 - **Automatic expiration**: Secrets are deleted after 10 minutes maximum
 - **Burn-after-read**: Secrets are deleted immediately after being accessed